antevens/boatcontrol/README.md

 taken since most latching relay coils can't withstand being energized for long periods and ideally should only be energized for less than a second*

-The onboard switches are primaraly for use in emergencies and debugging and while they do provide protection against powering two coils in the same relay at the same time they do not restrict the time a coil is energized unlike the RJ45 or GPIO inputs.
+The onboard switches are primarily for use in emergencies and debugging and while they do provide protection against powering two coils in the same relay at the same time they do not restrict the time a coil is energized unlike the RJ45 or GPIO inputs.